Pylons/pyramid/docs/narr/hooks.rst

 parameter, or both ``context`` and ``request``.
 The ``request`` is the current :term:`request` representing the denied action.
-The ``context`` (if used in the call signature) will be the instance of the :exc:`~pyramid.response.HTTPNotFound` exception that caused the view to be called.
+The ``context`` (if used in the call signature) will be the instance of the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception that caused the view to be called.

 Here's some sample code that implements a minimal NotFound view callable:

 .. code-block:: python
    :linenos:

-   from pyramid.response import HTTPNotFound
+   from pyramid.httpexceptions import HTTPNotFound

    def notfound_view(request):
        return HTTPNotFound()

 .. note:: When a NotFound view callable is invoked, it is passed a :term:`request`.
-The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.response.HTTPNotFound` exception that caused the not found view to be called.
+The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception that caused the not found view to be called.
 The value of ``request.exception.args[0]`` will be a value explaining why the not found error was raised.
 This message will be different when the